rust-lang/rust/src/doc/rustc-dev-guide/src/diagnostics/lintstore.md

 Note, these include both rustc-internal lints, and the traditional lints, like, for example the dead code lint.

-These are primarily described in two places: `rustc::lint::builtin` and `rustc_lint::builtin`.
+These are primarily described in two places: `rustc_session::lint::builtin` and `rustc_lint::builtin`.
 The first provides the definitions for the lints themselves, and the latter provides the lint pass definitions (and implementations).

 The internal lint registration happens in the [`rustc_lint::register_builtins`] function, along with the [`rustc_lint::register_internals`] function.
 More generally, the LintStore "constructor"